omega-gg/Sky-runtime/bash/ffmpeg/README.md

 ## Configuration

-Place your FFmpeg binaries into the storage/user/bin folder or set SKY_PATH_FFMPEG and SKY_PATH_FFPROBE.
+Place your FFmpeg binaries into the SKY_PATH_BIN folder or set SKY_PATH_FFMPEG and SKY_PATH_FFPROBE.

 ## Tools